-The Offering Common stock offered 13,300,000 shares.
+Common stock offered 13,300,000 shares.

 15,295,000 shares, if the underwriters exercise their over allotment option in full.

-Common stock outstanding immediately after offering 60,300,000 shares.
+Common stock outstanding immediately after offering

+60,300,000 shares.

 62,295,000 shares, if the underwriters exercise their overallotment option in full.

-Use of proceeds We estimate that the net proceeds to us from this offering will be approximately \$146.1 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on the initial public offering price of \$12.00 per share.
-We intend to use the net proceeds of this offering for general corporate purposes and potential future vessel acquisitions.
-We believe that it is currently an attractive time in the container shipping cycle to invest.
-We have no current specific plan for the net proceeds, although we may decide to use a portion of the net proceeds, together with debt financing, to fund our contracted containership acquisitions.
-Pending any definitive use, the proceeds may be applied to temporarily reduce outstanding indebtedness.
-See "Use of Proceeds".
-Dividends We intend to pay quarterly dividends of \$0.25 per share, or \$1.00 per share per year, following the closing of this offering.
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately

+\$195.9 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on an assumed initial public offering price of \$16.00 per share, which is the mid-point of the price range on the cover page of this prospectus.
+We intend to use the net proceeds of this offering for general corporate purposes and potential future vessel acquisitions, and we may use a portion of the net proceeds, together with debt financing, to fund our contracted containership acquisitions.
+Pending any such use, the proceeds may be applied to temporarily reduce outstanding indebtedness.
+See year, following the closing of this offering.
 We expect to pay the first dividend in February 2011.
 Declaration and payment of any dividend is subject to the discretion of our board of directors and the requirements of Marshall Islands law.

-NYSE listing Our common stock has been approved for listing on the New York Stock Exchange under the symbol "CMRE".
-Risk factors Investment in our common stock involves a high degree of risk.
-You should carefully read and consider the information set forth under the heading "Risk Factors" and all other information set forth in this prospectus before investing in our common stock.
-Each share of our common stock includes one right that, under certain circumstances, will entitle the holder to purchase
+"Use of Proceeds".